GeneZC7/genezc7.github.io/index.md

 ## About Me

-I am currently a Ph.D. student at Beijing Institute of Technology (BIT), where I am advised by [Prof. Dawei Song](http://cs.bit.edu.cn/szdw/jsml/js/sdw/index.htm).
-I collaborate closely with [Prof. Benyou Wang](https://wabyking.github.io/old) from CUHK-SZ on efficient language models and [Prof. Qiuchi Li](https://qiuchili.github.io) from UCPH on structural bias.
+I am an AI researcher at Meituan.
+Prior to that, I obtained my Ph.D. degree at Beijing Institute of Technology (BIT), where I was advised by [Prof. Dawei Song](http://cs.bit.edu.cn/szdw/jsml/js/sdw/index.htm).
+I collaborated closely with [Prof. Benyou Wang](https://wabyking.github.io/old) from CUHK-SZ on efficient language models and [Prof. Qiuchi Li](https://qiuchili.github.io) from UCPH on structural bias.
 I previously worked closely with [Dr. Jingang Wang](https://sites.google.com/site/bitwjg/) from Meituan NLP and [Dr. Qifan Wang](https://wqfcr.github.io/) from Meta AI on large language models.
 I also enjoyed building structure-grounded language models with [Binyuan Hui](https://huybery.github.io/) from Alibaba.

 My current research interests lie in the general area of natural language processing, particularly efficient language models and language agents.
-Prior to that, I was devoted to opinion mining and model generalization.
+Previously, I was devoted to opinion mining and model generalization.

-Incoming AI researcher at Meituan.
+*I am currently looking for highly self-motivated research interns who are interested in long-context language models or anything related to efficient language models*.
 Drop me an email via chenzhang9702[AT]outlook[DOT]com if you are interested in collaborating with me.

 ## Recent Highlights

+Jul.
+6th, 2025.
+One long paper got accepted to [ACM Multimedia](https://acmmm2025.org/).

+May 15th, 2025.
+One long paper got accepted to [ACL 2025](https://2025.aclweb.org/).

 Apr.
 30th, 2025.
 Our team CUHKSZ-HUAWEI won the gold medal in [AIMO 2025](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/leaderboard).